 At the end of the movie, Bethany asks Jay, "Where's the nearest boardwalk?"
 When Jay replies, "Asbury Park," she asks, "Do they have skee ball there?"
 Jay then replies, "Yes."
 While Asbury Park, NJ had a long history of being a resort town, it had fallen into major decline in the late 1980s, and when Dogma takes place, there were in fact no amusement rides or arcades, and therefore no skee ball on the Asbury Park boardwalk.

 Protestants usually acknowledge that Mary was a virgin only until after Jesus' birth.
 Four brothers of Jesus are named in the Bible: James, Joseph, Judas, and Simon.
-However, Catholic tradition insists that these four (and some sisters also mentioned in the text) were children that Joseph had by a prior wife, thus maintaining the Perpetual Virginity of Mary.
+However, Catholic tradition insists that these four (and some sisters also mentioned in the text) were cousins of Jesus and not siblings, thus maintaining the Perpetual Virginity of Mary.
 Since Bethany only knows Catholic doctrine, the news that Mary had other children comes as a surprise to her.